Masala Herb

 Jump to:

-📕 What is the Clear Soup?
+What is a Clear Soup?

 The Clear Soup, Klare Suppe in German, is also called a consommé in German.

-Which is a bit miss leading as Consommé usually involves egg whites to get rid of impurities.
+Which is a bit miss leading, as Consommé usually involves egg whites to get rid of impurities.
 It comes from French cuisine.

 It is strained through a fine sieve or a plain cotton muslin cloth to get rid of impurities and to clear it completely.
+The result is a flavorful clear soup.

 For a vegetable-based clear soup, you will need a set of vegetables.